Attributes may refer to any of the following:

 Yes.
 Although today's browsers can typically fix any errors with missing quotes around an attribute value, you should always have quotes around an attribute value to prevent errors.

-5. In database management systems, an attribute is sometimes used as a synonym for field.
+5. In database management systems, an attribute is sometimes used as a synonym for a field.